alphabetworkers/alphabetworkersunion.org/frontend/content/principles/articles.en.md

 {{< pimg "img/mission/articles/awu-logo.png" "Alphabet Workers Union logo" >}}

 We are the Alphabet Workers Union.
 We are a group focused on advancing and defending the interests of the workers.
 We promote solidarity, democracy, and social and economic justice in the workplace, our communities, and society.
 We are a part of Local 1400 of the Communications Workers of America.
 They are a more established local of CWA who are helping us get our start.
 We plan to work with them until we have learned enough to strategically run our own local, at which point we will charter our own local.
-Consequently and for the time being, we are also subject to the [bylaws of 1400](https://actionnetwork.org/user_files/user_files/000/052/479/original/By-Laws_FINAL_July_2020.pdf) and the [CWA constitution](https://cwa-union.org/for-locals/cwa-constitution).
+Consequently and for the time being, we are also subject to the [bylaws of Local 1400](https://actionnetwork.org/user_files/user_files/000/052/479/original/By-Laws_FINAL_July_2020.pdf) and the [CWA constitution](https://cwa-union.org/for-locals/cwa-constitution).
 Membership is available to any worker employed by Alphabet or within its network of subsidiary and vendor companies, throughout the United States of America and Canada.

 ## Membership